Archives

 Reed holds a mechanical engineering degree from Virginia Tech.

-Matthew Barth is the Yeager Families Professor at the College of Engineering, University of California, Riverside.
+Matthew Barth is the Esther & Daniel Hays Chaired Professor and Associate Dean of Research and Graduate Education at the Bourns College of Engineering, University of California, Riverside.
 He is part of the intelligent systems faculty in Electrical and Computer Engineering and is also serving as the Director for the Center for Environmental Research and Technology (CE-CERT), UC Riverside’s largest multi-disciplinary research center.
 Dr. Barth’s research focuses on applying engineering system concepts and automation technology to Transportation Systems, and in particular how it relates to energy and air quality issues.
 His current research interests include ITS and the Environment, Transportation/Emissions Modeling, Vehicle Activity Analysis, Advanced Navigation Techniques, Electric Vehicle Technology, and Advanced Sensing and Control.

 Epstein, Robert